 How Long Do VM Symptoms Last?

 There’s a lot of variation in the duration of a VM episode:

-- 10% have attacks lasting seconds only, which tend to occur repeatedly during head motion, visual stimulation, or after changes of head position
+- Approximately 10% have attacks lasting seconds only.
+These tend to occur repeatedly during head motion, visual stimulation, or after changes of head position.

 It’s also quite common to have an “aftershock” period where symptoms are felt to a lesser degree for weeks following an episode.

 Because VM can be a lingering condition, it’s important to find ways to cope with one’s symptoms.
 Here are some Tips for Living with Vestibular Migraine.

 Unfortunately, doctors aren’t entirely sure.
 Like migraines, there are many theories.
 But how it really happens isn’t understood.
 Most credit VM to misfires between nerve cells in your brain.

 What Triggers A Vestibular Migraine Episode?